Duties Online - frequently asked questions

 Yes.
 You can process this transaction type with up to two applicants.
 If there are more than two applicants, you need to lodge via as a complex DOL lodgement.
 We then make an assessment of the duty to be paid.

 An automatic verification check with Centrelink will occur once you select 'Estimate'.
 If there is an issue with the verification of the card/s, an on-screen message will advise you what to do next.

 Yes.
 You are able to process related parties sub-sale exemptions as well as unrelated party sub-sales as long as there are no options, land development or additional considerations involved.

 Transactions will remain 'In progress' until you 'Acknowledge' them.
-When payment has been acknowledged, the transaction is classed as 'Finalised'.
+When settlement occurs, the transaction is classed as 'Finalised'.
 Once we have received payment, the transaction is classed as 'Completed'.